 With this goal in mind, postdoc Yu-Ju Lin, physicist Ian Spielman and the rest of the JQI team have set out to make a gas of neutral atoms behave like electrically charged particles.
 They couldn't simply add electric charges to the atoms, or play around with electrons themselves because their mutual electrical repulsion would cause the cloud to fly apart.

 In their experiment, they cause a gas of rubidium-87 to form an ultracold state of matter known as a Bose-Einstein condensate.
 Then, laser light from two opposite directions bathes or "dresses" the rubidium atoms in the gas.
 The laser light interacts with the atoms, shifting their energy levels in a peculiar momentum-dependent manner.
 One nifty consequence of this is that the atoms now react to a magnetic field gradient in a way mathematically identical to the reaction of charged particles like electrons to a uniform magnetic field.
-"We can make our neutral atoms have the same equations of motion as charged particles do in a magnetic field," says Spielman.
+"We can make our neutral atoms have the same nist-equations of motion as charged particles do in a magnetic field," says Spielman.

 In this first experiment, Spielman and colleagues have effectively "put an electric charge" on atoms, but haven't "turned on the field."
 In subsequent experiments, they plan to introduce an effective magnetic field and watch "electrified" rubidium atoms go on their merry cyclotron ways, with the goal of revealing new insights about the fractional quantum Hall effect and topological computing.
 Stay tuned!